Sultana Disaster

 Mason was killed in the accident.
 Captain Frederick Speed, a Union army officer, was found guilty of grossly overcrowding the Sultana.
 But his verdict was overturned by the army.
 So in the end, the U.S. Army never punished anyone for the disaster.

-Although we do not have exact numbers, we know that most of the Union soldiers killed in the Sultana disaster were from Ohio, Indiana, Michigan and Tennessee.
+Most of the Union soldiers killed in the Sultana disaster were from Ohio, Indiana, Michigan and Tennessee.
 (Remember, most people from East Tennessee fought for the Union).
 Because of this, there are monuments devoted to the Sultana explosion in places as far apart as Mansfield, Ohio; Hillsdale, Michigan; and Knoxville.

 However, the saddest memorials can be found in Memphis, and there are hundreds of them.